munin-monitoring/muninlite/README.md

 # Project scope

-Muninlite is supposed to be a minimal portable and shell-based implementation of `munin-node`.
+MuninLite is supposed to be a minimal portable and shell-based implementation of `munin-node`.
 It provides a small set of essential plugins suitable for basic monitoring of a host.
 Additionally external plugins can be used.